 The worker must comply with the given regulations and instructions in their work.

-From the view point of occupational safety, the construction sector is a challenging industry.
+From the view point of safety, the construction sector is a challenging industry.

 The working environment in the construction industry differs from that in other sectors because the work is physically strenuous and involves many hazardous exposures, and the work environment is constantly changing.
 Turnover on worksites and several contractors operating on the same site cause challenges for ensuring occupational safety (shared workplace).